 When visiting the Palazzo Ducale, make sure to look up and around.
 The palazzo is decorated with Gothic frescoes by Pisanello and mesmerizing painting by the famous Andrea Mantegna.
 There are also numerous Baroque paintings by Pieter Paul Rubens, tapestries and artworks.

-The palazzo complex is divided into sperate sections.
-The Corte Vecchia (Old Court) was the original residence of Mantua’s rulers and it includes two medieval buildings.
+The palazzo complex is divided into separate sections.
+The Corte Vecchia (Old Court) was the original residence of Mantua’s rulers, including two medieval buildings.
 Here you’ll find the Baroque-style Gallery of Mirrors and the Hall of Rivers, opulent apartments, gardens and a chapel.